Charles E W Bean, Diaries, AWM38 3DRL 606/42/1 - April 1916 - Part 6

 poor old 9th Battalion, just

-some into billets, got it in
+gone into billets, got it in

 the neck.
 The men were

-in a house in Laveitie
+in a house in Laventie

-or [[?]] when the Germans
+or Fleurbaie when the Germans

-flattened the Billet out.
+flattened the billet out.
 On the

 first shell the men all ran